Kinmel Bay

 According to early 19th Century texts, the etymology of 'Kinmel' derives from the Welsh name 'Cynmael' (Cyn-, a prefix which means 'former' and Mael which means 'Chief' or 'Prince').

 Kinmel Bay was originally called Foryd before it grew in size, and that was the name of the former train station (see Foryd railway station).
 Kinmel Bay beach is popular with tourists and the local population.
 In addition to various small shops and takeaway outlets, there is also an Asda superstore that opened in 1981, and (as of 2016) includes a large petrol filling station.

-Screenwriter/director Jimmy Sangster, known for his work on various Hammer horror films, was born in Kimmel Bay.
+Screenwriter/director Jimmy Sangster, known for his work on various Hammer horror films, was born in Kinmel Bay.

 Kinmel Bay was the inspiration for the piece 'Vanishing Games', music written for oboe quartet by composer Peter McGarr.

 Governance

 Kinmel Bay is also the name of an electoral ward which comprises the eastern half of the community of Kinmel Bay and Towyn.
 It elects three county councillors to Conwy County Borough Council.
 Since 2004 it has been represented by a mixture of Conservative and Independent councillors.

 Kinmel Bay is also a community ward, electing town councillors to represent them on Towyn and Kinmel Bay Town Council.